cameron7702/Clarity/README.md

 ## Mission Statement:

 At Clarity, we are determined to make everyone’s lives easier, specifically to help facilitate social interactions for individuals with developmental disorders.
 Everyone knows someone impacted by mental health or cognitive disabilities and how meaningful those precious interactions are.
-Clarity wants to take a leap forward to make those interactions more memorable, so they can be cherished for a lifetime.
+Clarity wants to leap forward to make those interactions more memorable, so they can be cherished for a lifetime.

 <p align="center">